szwacz/electron-boilerplate/README.md

 #### 1. For development
 Sits on path: `electron-boilerplate/package.json`.
 Here you declare dependencies for your development environment and build scripts. **This file is not distributed with real application!**

-Also here you declare wersion of Electron runtime you want to use:
+Also here you declare the version of Electron runtime you want to use:
 ```json
 "devDependencies": {
   "electron-prebuilt": "^0.24.0"